1st Place Sports Running Laboratory

 4. Slow-motion videos.
 Developed by JU Running Biomechanics Laboratory.
 We collect slow-motion videos at the runner’s “preferred” and “training” paces.
 All trials are synced and displayed together.

-Dr. Jeff Wight, Assistant Professor, JU Kinesiology.
+Jeff Wight, PhD, Assistant Professor

 MS in Biomechanics (University of Delaware)

-PhD in Biomechanics (University of Florida)
+BS in Zoology (University of Wisconsin)